Skip to main content

 Specific > Generic

 "I love science" is too broad.
-"I spend Friday nights watching surgery videos on YouTube" is specific.
+"I spend Friday nights watching surgery videos" is specific.
 Specific = interesting.

 3